dmbarbour/wikilon/docs/AboutABC.md

                 ==  [[cb A]cb A]   (def b)
                 ==  [[A]y A]       (eqv (step 0, step 2))

-However, this definition has the unfortunate characteristic of copying `A` both before it is used and without bound thereafter.
-We might favor a fixpoint combinator that requires an additional argument before copying, e.g. the [Z-combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Strict_fixed_point_combinator).
-We can achieve this with arity annotations.
+However, this definition has the unfortunate characteristic of copying `A` prematurely.
+We can tune a bit for explicit laziness and to avoid unnecessary copies.

+Whatever our choice, our runtime should aim to accelerate use of fixpoint such that unnecessary copies are not performed, we perform the bare minimum of steps, and we recover the fixpoint operator in the final output.
+Because this will be a common operation in practice.

+#### Z combinator - not what I want
         [Arg][A]Z == [Arg][[A]Z]A

         Z = [[c]a[{&a3}ci]bbwi]{&a3}ci